anton-dorn/home_credit_default_prediction/README.md

 This project was part of a seminar paper "Gradient Boosting Machines & XGBoost" at University of Hamburg Business School.
 Its objective was to show how GBMs and XGBoost compare to the less complex models logstic regression and simple classification trees for a binary classification problem.

+Explanation of the files:
+sample.csv: a 100 row sample of the final table aggregated via SQL and used in python loading_data.ipynb: python code run locally to install the datasets to mySQL feature_engineering.sql: SQL code used to aggregate all tables with the application_train dataset and to engineer 142 new features main.ipynb: python code for creating models etc.

 For exporting home_credit_table to a csv file, the mySQL exporting wizard was used and the columns SK_ID_CURR where all removed from the final csv.

 Observations & Disclaimers: